+ENTREPRENEURSHIP (636) 5 Credits

+Prerequisite: None.
+Full Year

+Grades 11-12

-ENTREPRENEURSHIP (636) Prerequisite: None.
-5 Credits Full Year Grades 11-12 Entrepreneurship is designed to provide students with a solid foundation a vital role played by entrepreneurs and entrepreneurship in the 21st centur this course, students will assess, explore, critique, and celebrate the phenentrepreneurship.
+Entrepreneurship is designed to provide students with a solid foundation a vital role played by entrepreneurs and entrepreneurship in the 21st century this course, students will assess, explore, critique, and celebrate the phene entrepreneurship.
 It is designed to help students gain an understanding of necessary to start and operate a business.
-Students will identify and asse found in entrepreneurs, explore business opportunities, and compare the a business.
-The primary focus of the course is to help students develop thorganize, create, and manage their own business.
+Students will identify and assest found in entrepreneurs, explore business opportunities, and compare the radius a business.
+The primary focus of the course is to help students develop th organize, create, and manage their own business.
 Each student will devel for a business of their choice.
-As a dual enrollment course, students had credit from Syracuse University for successful completion of the clar fulfill the Personal Financial Literacy graduation requirement. y global economy.
-During oomenon of f the business principles ss common traits and skills risks and rewards of owning he skills needed to effectively op a written business plan ve the option to earn
+As a dual enrollment course, students has credit from Syracuse University for successful completion of the class. y global economy.
+During omenon of the business principles ss common traits and skills risks and rewards of owning e skills needed to effectively op a written business plan ve the option to earn

+fulfill the Personal Financial Literacy graduation requirement.